 (Just avoid open gate and cross loading on ANY carabiner.)

-And if you want a deep dive all things carabiner, this Black Diamond webpage is terrific.
+And if you want a deep dive into all things carabiner, this Black Diamond webpage is terrific.